Androidrwcwride2/proposal-object-values-entries/README.md

 Note: there's been a small bit of spec refactoring to ensure that `Object.{keys,values,entries}` share the same key ordering.

 ## Iterators or Arrays?
 Consistency with `Object.keys` is paramount in this proposal‘s opinion.
 A follow-on proposal for an iterator, however, could likely be `Reflect.ownValues` and `Reflect.ownEntries`, which would complete the triplet with `Reflect.ownKeys`, providing an array of both string-valued and symbol-valued properties.
 However, this proposal is focused on `Object.values`/`Object.entries`, and the existence of either the `Object` or `Reflect` forms should not preclude the existence of the other.
 In addition, the current precedent for returning iterators from `keys`/`values`/`entries` currently only applies to methods on prototypes - and in addition, “`Object` is special” seems to be something many accept.
-Also, arrays are themselves iterable already.
+Also, arrays are themselves iterable already.(Android.Developers.com